 - death by overdose

 Being in a K-hole also carries risk.
 When you’re in a K-hole, you may be unable to move or speak.
-If you do try to move, the numbness may cause you to fall, and that can injure yourself or someone else.
+If you try to move, the numbness may cause you to fall, injuring yourself or someone else.

 Entering a K-hole can also cause a person to become violently agitated, putting themselves and others at risk for harm.

-Also, while you’re in a K-hole, people around you may not be able to tell if you’re in distress and in need of help.
+Also, while you’re in a K-hole, people around you may be unable to tell if you’re in distress or need help.

-Again, there’s no truly safe way to recreationally use ketamine or enter a K-hole.
+There’s no truly safe way to use Ketamine.
 But if you’re going to use it, these tips might help you avoid or minimize certain risks:

 - Know what you’re taking.
 Ketamine is a controlled substance that can be difficult to get.
 As a result, there’s a chance that what you believe is ketamine is actually a counterfeit drug that contains other substances.
 Drug-testing kits can confirm what’s in the pill or powder.

 - Don’t eat for an hour or two before taking it.
 Nausea is a fairly common side effect of ketamine, and vomiting is possible.
-This can be dangerous if you’re unable to move or ensure you’re sitting upright.
-Avoid eating for 1 1/2 to 2 hours beforehand to reduce symptoms.
+This can be dangerous if you cannot move or ensure you’re sitting upright.
+Avoid eating for 1 1/2-2 hours beforehand to reduce symptoms.